By Britta Eberle of This Is Motherhood

 This post was originally published on This Is Motherhood.

 If you liked this post, read more from Britta Eberle: Why I Didn’t Give My Son a Pinterest-Perfect Birthday Party

 About Britta Eberle

-Britta Eberle lives with her husband and two young kids in an old farm house that they fixed up themselves in rural Vermont.
+Britta Eberle lives with her husband and two young kids in rural Vermont, in an old farm house they fixed up themselves.
 She enjoys growing and pickling things and writing about the fun side of parenting on her blog, This Is Motherhood.
-You can also find her on Facebook and Twitter.
+You can also find her on Facebook, Twitter, and Instagram.